-The Occupational Health and Safety Act imposes an obligation to report "occupational illnesses" of employees to the Ministry of Labour, Training and Skills Development within 4 days.
-There is also an obligation to report occupational illnesses to the Workplace Safety and Insurance Board within 3 days (as per the requirements for reporting workplace injuries below).
+The OHSA imposes an obligation to report "occupational illnesses" of employees to the MOL within 4 days.
+There is also an obligation to report occupational illnesses to the WSIB within 3 days (as per the requirements for reporting workplace injuries below).